 The coin die that strikes double die coins has a partial or fully doubled image.
 Therefore, the coin has two identical images that are slightly offset.
 The doubling occurs from mistakes in the die hubbing process.
 This results in a coin die having more than one image on it.

 1955 doubled die Lincoln Cents (see photo) are the classic example of a doubled die.
 These double died coins sparked the start of the error coin collecting hobby in the United States.
 Although no other doubled die types exhibiting the remarkable degree of doubling seen on the 1955 Lincoln cent, other cents have emerged from the U.S. Mint.
 Other noteworthy doubled die coins are the 1972 and 1995 Lincoln Cents.

 Not Double Struck

 Many people mistake double-struck coins for doubled die coins.
 The key difference is that double struck coins are struck more than once while the coin is in the coining chamber of the coining press.
 When this happens, the first impression is flattened, or sometimes obliterated by the second strike.
 Subsequent strikes will also flatten or obliterate the design from earlier strikes.

 Coin dies that are not appropriately made result in doubled die coins.
 As indicated above, it takes several impressions from the coin hub to make a coin die.
 If the mint employee does not align the coin hub perfectly above the coin die, a second impression will result in the coin die that is slightly off-center from the first.
 If this coin die is used to make coins, all coins made from the die will have this doubling effect.

 Doubled Die Designations

-Coin collectors and numismatists will examine the coin indicating if the doubling on the obverse or the reverse.
+Coin collectors and numismatists will examine the coin and indicating if the doubling is on the obverse or the reverse.
 Some doubling effect is so minute that it requires a loupe or microscope to see it.
 When cataloging coins, coin collectors and numismatists will designate Double Die Obverse with the letters "DDO."
 Double Die Reverse coins will carry the "DDR" designation.